bekraft/bitub.jreality-build/README.md

 ### Build Eclipse P2 integration

 First define the location of the public update site within the local system.
 Afterwards, run clean install.
-Choose the proper profile (here "platform-luna") for your Eclipse platform.
+Choose a proper profile (here "platform-luna") for your Eclipse platform.
 The profile "build-p2" will add the remote and local repositories as well as the additional features.

 ```